Observing network dynamics through sentinel nodes: Results

 \subsection{Sentinel nodes in empirical time series data}

-In empirical complex systems, the dynamics model generating the data at each node is usually unknown.
+In empirical complex systems, the dynamics generating the data at each node is usually unknown.
 The underlying network upon which the dynamics takes place is also subject to uncertainties and is often only partially mapped.
 Furthermore, the dynamics may not be in equilibrium, and hence the measured $\overline{x}$ may not properly represent the system's equilibrium.
 To assess the applicability of our sentinel node approximation under these challenging conditions, we collected multivariate time series data from the brain activity of healthy human individuals using functional magnetic resonance imaging (fMRI).
 The data, extracted from the Human Connectome Project~\cite{Van_Neuroimage2013wu}, cover $1,003$ participants, each tracked at a spatial resolution of $N = 300$ nodes.
-Because an explicit and established map of the network structure is lacking, we must evaluate it from the time series data itself.
-Therefore, for each participant, we used the first $4,700$ time points to estimate the network structure, and the remaining $100$ time points for recording the node activities $x_i$ (Supplementary Section \ref{sec:brain} ).
+An explicit and established map of the network structure is lacking in these data.
+Therefore, for each participant, we used the first $4,700$ time points to estimate the network structure, and the remaining $100$ time points for recording the node activities $x_i$ (Supplementary Section S15).